robenkleene/mash.vim/README.md

 #### Example

-`:Pshgrep rg --vimgrep partshell` uses [ripgrep](https://github.com/BurntSushi/ripgrep) to populate the quickfix list with all the lines that contain `partshell` (recursively from the current directory, because the way `rg` works by default).
+`:Pshgrep rg --vimgrep mash` uses [ripgrep](https://github.com/BurntSushi/ripgrep) to populate the quickfix list with all the lines that contain `mash` (recursively from the current directory, because the way `rg` works by default).

 #### Built-In Alternative

-`:set grepprg=rg\ --vimgrep | grep partshell` but that has the side effect of setting `'grepprg'` (which might be desirable!
+`:set grepprg=rg\ --vimgrep | grep mash` but that has the side effect of setting `'grepprg'` (which might be desirable!
 Setting `'grepprg'` to `rg` is a great alternative if the built-in `:grep` behavior isn't useful).

-`:cexpr system('rg --vimgrep partshell')` will also likely work, although technically this uses `'errorformat'` instead of `'grepformat'` to parse matching lines (note that `%`, which can usually be used on the command line to reference the current file, will not work in this context).
+`:cexpr system('rg --vimgrep mash')` will also likely work, although technically this uses `'errorformat'` instead of `'grepformat'` to parse matching lines (note that `%`, which can usually be used on the command line to reference the current file, will not work in this context).

 ### `:Pshlg[rep][!]`